lenarddome/pu093-errorless-attentionless-ibre/README.md

 This was a lot better than I had assumed it would be, given your comments about it being an early draft and asking I focus of structure etc :-) It's actually really well written, well done!
 I've made some phrasing comments, because I thought in terms of readability it was close enough that it made sense for me to do that.
 There are however a few substnative issues you need to address - things that an alert reviewer is likely to pick up on and cause trouble about, so there's a need to fix before submission.
 I think probably you should aim to get me to look at another version before submission - not so much for readability, but for ensuring the substnative content is as good as it can be.
 We can also talk through the substantive issues when we meet on Monday if that's helpful.

 Apologies for dumping my comments on the README of the main branch, but I thought initially I was just gonna make a few top-level comments :-)

-2. There are other theories of the IBRE e.g. DGCM, ELMO, that don't so explicitly involve error-driven learning.
-Might you need to say something about them somewhere?
-    - **Include in discussion section** dgcm no mechanisms for attention but could accommodate results due to its vagueness?

-Second, I guess what they provide is

-- Conclusion.
-"Whether the IBRE requires error-driven components of the experimental procedure" -> "whether demonstration of the IBRE requires the "guess and correct" components of the standard experiment procedure.
-You may need to revisit anyway given the various points I've made above.

-## Things to talk about but have been addressed

-- TODO: "All current theories of the IBRE rely on the assumption that this irrational rare preference arises as a result of optimising accuracy during the training phase." - Do they?
-What about DGCM?
-What about ELMO?
-(Genuine question.
-But if they don't clearly rely on this then you of course should not say "all theories".
-Here and elsewhere, what you _can_ do is perhaps focus on EXIT-like theories being the most popular and successful accounts.

 ## DONE

 ### High-level comments